-Persons who have travelled outside Canada in the last 14 days or have any one of the following symptoms without a known cause should stay home and not come to Soccer World; fever, chills, new cough or worsening chronic cough, shortness of breath or difficulty breathing, sore throat or difficulty swallowing, decrease or loss of sense of taste or smell, headaches, unexplained fatigue or muscle aches, nausea/vomiting, diarrhea or abdominal pain, pink eye, purple toes, runny nose or nasal congestion without known cause.
+Persons who have one of the following symptoms without a known cause should stay home and not come to Soccer World; fever, chills, new cough or worsening chronic cough, shortness of breath or difficulty breathing, sore throat or difficulty swallowing, decrease or loss of sense of taste or smell, headaches, unexplained fatigue or muscle aches, nausea/vomiting, diarrhea or abdominal pain, pink eye, purple toes, runny nose or nasal congestion without known cause.

 Effective September 22, Soccer World will require proof of COVID-19 immunization for all persons (2009 and older) entering the facility.

 Admission will require photo ID and proof of vaccination (paper document or electronic copy on mobile device).
 Adults must provide photo ID such as driver's licence or OHIP card.
 Youth born 2009 or older must be registered in a class or league (on a roster) or have an OHIP card.

 To speed the process, we have created a Vaccine FAST PASS.
 Upload your 2nd dose confirmation and get "pre-approved", then only show your ID at the door to enter.

 Medical exemptions with letter from a physician will be allowed and must be arranged in advance.
 Please contact office at least 48hrs prior to confirm.

 Partially vaccinated youth will be admitted with proof of first dose.

 Mandatory masks or face covering is required at all times at Soccer World under City of Hamilton By-Law 20-155 and City of Hamilton By-law 20-202.
 The mask or face covering should cover your nose, mouth and chin, without gapping.
 Masks may be removed during strenuous activities under current City of Hamilton guidelines although Soccer World strongly recommends play while wearing masks.